 Anne-Marie House began in 2005, as a program of the Greater Nashua Interfaith Hospitality Network which was founded in 2004.
 The program began and continues to operate out of a 17,000 square foot former novitiate, which is leased from the Sisters of the Presentation of Mary in Hudson, NH.
 The facility has 26 bedrooms, a large kitchen, dining room, parlor, library, laundry room, family/play room, offices and conference rooms.
 Entering our 11th year AMH has grown to engage a network of almost 300 trained volunteers, and a staff of 4 employees.
 With nearly 90 percent of our graduating families achieving sustainable housing, income and transportation, AMH is very successful in empowering families to get back on their feet and provide for themselves.

-Anne-Marie House provides a unique service to an often underserved population in the homeless community – families.
-Believe it or not, keeping families together during a period of homelessness is often nearly impossible to do as family members are often asked to split up amongst available spots at homeless shelters, women-only programs, men-only programs, between other family members, etc. At AMH, we believe that keeping families together is of utmost importance in ensuring that our families achieve successful and sustainable lifestyles.
-We accept two-parent families, single mothers or fathers with children, grandparents raising grandchildren, etc. Children under the age of 18 represent approximately 60% of the residents at AMH.
+Family Promise provides a unique service to an often underserved population in the homeless community – families.
+Believe it or not, keeping families together during a period of homelessness is often nearly impossible to do as family members are often asked to split up amongst available spots at homeless shelters, women-only programs, men-only programs, between other family members, etc. At Family, we believe that keeping families together is of utmost importance in ensuring that our families achieve successful and sustainable lifestyles.
+We accept two-parent families, single mothers or fathers with children, grandparents raising grandchildren, etc. Children under the age of 18 represent approximately 60% of the residents at Family Promise.

 All of our guests are referred to AMH through our host congregations and network of social service providers.
 Guests entering the program must be substance free; have a source of income and transportation, career searching or, involved in a job training program; and sign an agreement that is renewed monthly based on progress toward individual goals.
 Each family at AMH works with our Family Services Director to identify and maintain their plan for regaining independence and self-sufficiency.
 In addition, each family is offered the opportunity to attend classes on parenting, financial management, housing and real estate opportunities, and career searching.